On the proposed concept of mechanical phasons in Ni-Mn-Ga modulated martensite: Model construction

 \subsection{Preliminaries}

 Structural modulations in Ni-Mn-Ga are slight, periodically repeating displacements of atoms observed as a static modulation wave running through the crystal \cite{Santamarta}.
-The atoms are displaced with respect to lattice sites of a tetragonal lattice with $c/a<1$ (termed hereafter \emph{reference tetragonal lattice}, see Figure \ref{fig1}(b)), in which the modulation wave runs along one of the $\langle{1\,1\,0}\rangle$ directions, and the displacements themselves are perpendicular to this direction and lying in the $(0\,0\,1)$ plane.
-The resulting modulated lattice than has a monoclininc symmetry, with lattice parameters very close to those of the reference tetragonal lattice.
-The wave vector of the modulation wave ${\mathbf q}$ is called the modulation vector, and in Ni-Mn-Ga it typically attains magnitudes either close to $q=|{\mathbf q}|=2/5$ (five-layer modulated martensite, 10\,M) or to $q=2/7$ (seven-layer modulated martensite, 14\,M).
+The atoms are displaced with respect to lattice sites of a tetragonal lattice with $c/a<1$ (termed hereafter \emph{reference tetragonal lattice}, see Figure \ref{fig1bc}(a)), in which the modulation wave runs along one of the $\langle{1\,1\,0}\rangle$ directions, and the displacements themselves are perpendicular to this direction and lying in the $(0\,0\,1)$ plane.
+The resulting modulated lattice than has a { monoclinic} symmetry, with lattice parameters very close to those of the reference tetragonal lattice. { The wave vector of the modulation wave ${\mathbf q}$ is called the modulation vector.
+For ${\mathbf n^*}$ being the reciprocal-space vector $\bm{\langle1\,1\,0\rangle}^*$ representing modulation direction, the modulation vector is

+where $q$ is the modulation wave number expressed in reciprocal lattice units (r.l.u)} that in Ni-Mn-Ga typically attains magnitudes either close to $q=2/5$ (five-layer modulated martensite, 10\,M) or to $q=2/7$ (seven-layer modulated martensite, 14\,M).
 If the $q$ is exactly equal to one of these values, the modulations are commensurate, if it slightly deviates, the modulations are incommensurate; a specific case is $q=3/7$, which is a close to $q=2/5$ and is referred to as pseudo-commensurate modulations (an orthorhombic structure that can be denoted as 14\,O \cite{Straka2026}).

 In the past two decades, several simplified models of modulated lattices in Ni-Mn-Ga-based alloys have been proposed.
 Among these, the most appraised one was the model based on adaptive modulations \cite{Kaufman_PRL,Kaufman_NJP}, in which the modulation is constructed from blocks of non-modulated (NM) martensite, that is tetragonal with $c_{\rm NM}/a_{\rm NM}>1$ (such that $a_{\rm NM}$ equals to the $c$ parameter of the reference tetragonal lattice).
 The modulated structure is then understood as a nanotwinned microstructure of two variants of NM martensite differing in the orientations of the $c-$axis.
 The adaptive concept suggest that the nanotwinning arises due to strain compatibility between martensite and the parent phase, and is stabilized due to energetic proficiency of the $3|\bar{2}|3|\bar{2}$ or $5|\bar{2}|5|\bar{2}$ stacking sequences \cite{Gruner}.
 The modulation function in the adaptive concept is a zig-zag (triangle) function with altering intervals of constant positive and negative slope, and the possible incommensurateness is achieved only in averaged sense, as a result of stacking faults in the nanotwinning sequence.
 The adaptive concept gives very good predictions of lattice parameters, especially for 14\,M martensite, and also offers a physically meaningful explanation of gradual coarsening from 14\,M to NM in epitaxial films \cite{Kaufman_NJP}.
 On the other hand, for 10\,M martensite it overestimates both the modulation amplitude and the monoclinic angle, and cannot directly explain the driving force for the 10\,M$\rightarrow$14\,M intermartensitic transition.